Flap Surgery: The Basics

 3. Are you familiar with the vascular structure at deeper skin levels?

-4. Can you discuss how significant improvements could have been made over the past hundreds of years?
+4. Can you discuss how significant improvements could have been made over hundreds of years?

 Types of Flap Surgeries